persianturtle/reasonml-learning/sessions/1/README.md

 # [View the recording](https://drive.google.com/open?id=1etnbTXQ0KmxfolrdnyGge_w8J2wiyJz5)

 This document serves as a compliment (or an alternative) to the video recordings.
-Links mentioned in the recordings can be found in their corresponding documents.
-We'll be taking advantage of the text format to better explain concepts as well as provide more examples than were shown in the recording.
+Links mentioned in the recordings (as well as additional ones) can be found in their corresponding documents.

 ## Homework